MS Mustai Karim

 Decks and Cabins

 VODOHOD increased the ship's passenger capacity from 300 to 342.
-The boat has 6 decks and a total of 169 staterooms, including 2x Suites, 2x Owner Suites, 2x Junior Suites, 159x Deluxe (Twin Comfort) and 4x Standard Twin cabins.
-All staterooms are outside (no interior cabins) and with floor-ceiling windows.
-Standard cabin amenities include wardrobe, electronic safe box (in the closet), smart HDTV (satellite reception), radio, phone, mini-bar/refrigerator, power sockets (220V), en-suite bathroom (single-sink vanity, toilet, shower, hairdryer, shaver socket, toiletries, towels, bathrobes).
-All suites are with bathtubs.
+The boat has 6 decks and a total of 169 staterooms, including 2x Suites, 2x Owner Suites, 2x Junior Suites, 159x Deluxe (Twin Comfort), and 4x Standard Twin cabins.
+All staterooms are outside (no interior cabins) and feature floor-to-ceiling windows.
+Standard cabin amenities include a wardrobe, electronic safe box (in the closet), smart HDTV (satellite reception), radio, phone, mini-bar/refrigerator, power sockets (220V), and an en-suite bathroom (single-sink vanity, toilet, shower, hairdryer, shaver socket, toiletries, towels, bathrobes).
+All suites feature bathtubs.

 The average cabin size is 19 m2 (205 ft2).
-For comparison, the size of Twin Standard cabins on other Russian river ships is 10 m2 (110 ft2).
-All cabins on this "river liner" have private balconies.
-Suites and Junior Suites are sized 30 m2 (320 ft2).
+For comparison, Twin Standard cabins on other Russian river ships measure 10 m2 (110 ft2).
+All cabins on this “river liner” have private balconies.
+Suites and Junior Suites are 30 m2 (320 ft2).

 A total of 22 cabin pairs (44 rooms) are connecting.
-There is also an option for booking a 3-Room Suite (midship-portside on Boat Deck) which is comprised of 3 connecting cabins.
+There is also an option to book a 3-Room Suite (midship-portside on Boat Deck) comprised of 3 connecting cabins.

 Cabin amenities and shipboard services correspond to 5-star hotel standards.